EDUCBA Logo

 Price Index = Sum of all the prices of Stocks that are part of the Index / Number of Stocks in the Index

 In other words, we can simply say that the Price-weighted index is the arithmetic average of all the stocks associated with the index.
-Due to the arithmetic average formula, you can see that stocks that have higher prices will dominate and will have more influence on the index than stocks with lower prices.
+Due to the arithmetic average formula, you can see that stocks with higher prices will dominate and have more influence on the index than those with lower prices.
 The well-known stock market index is based on the price index formula.
-Dow Jones and Nikkie 225, which are the two most famous stock indexes are a few examples of price-weighted indexes.
+Dow Jones and Nikkie 225, the two most famous stock indexes, are a few examples of price-weighted indexes.

 Examples of Price Index Formula (With Excel Template)